Cover Letter for Internal Position or Promotion – Free Sample & Template

 Writing a cover letter for internal position is a bit different from an external cover letter.
 However, it is a must-have, as 60% of hiring managers demand cover letters from job applicants.

 In an internal cover letter, your goal is to show your history of success with the company and highlight your willingness to grow with the company.
 Below, you will find tips on how to write a good cover letter for an internal position, along with examples for your inspiration.
+The article covers all the key points on how to choose a proper cover letter format and get a hiring manager's attention.

 Need a standout cover letter for an internal position?
 Our experts are always there for you.
 At ResumePerk, we have written thousands of resumes and cover letters for every industry, including internal cover letters.
 An experienced writer will customize your letter for an internal job posting and identify strengths to help you stand out from the crowd.
 Order today with a 15% discount!